EricRosenfeld1/flexGateway/README.md

 ## Project Information

 If you are interested in IoT, Indsutry 4.0 or general industriual machiniery feel free to contribute to my project and help me with the implementation.
-Please note that the project is not even close for production useage.
+Please note that the project is not even close for production usage.